InnokentiyA/Hitwe/README.md

 # Hitwe
-Ensure that email for registration in @data provider is unique.
+Ensure that email for registration in @data provider is not taken by someone else.
 Run tests.xml